Rhynchosauria

 Rhynchosaurs are a group of extinct herbivorous Triassic archosauromorph reptiles, belonging to the order Rhynchosauria.
-Members of the group are distinguished by their triangular skulls and elongated, beak like premaxillary bones.
-Rhynchosaurs first appeared in the Early Triassic, reaching their broadest abundance and a global distribution during the Carnian stage of the Late Triassic.
+Rhynchosaurs are distinguished by their triangular skulls and elongated, beak like premaxillary bones.
+Rhynchosaurs first appeared in the Early Triassic, reaching their broadest abundance and a global distribution during the Carnian stage of the Late Triassic, before dying out early in the succeeding Norian stage.